 Open the CodeSnap Extension

 After installing the extension just open it with “Crtl+Shift+P” or “Command+Shift+P” depending on your operating system.
 See the screenshot below.

 After clicking the extension name it will open a new tab inside your text editor.
 Now, all you have to do is to select the code you want to take a screenshot of.
 See the example below.

 You can do the same thing without opening the extension.
 Just select the code and right-click on it.
 It will open menus and you have to click on “CodeSnap”.
 See the image below.

 The last step is to save the screenshot on your computer.
 Click on the icon you have on the CodeSnap extension tab and select the path where you want to save it.
 See the screenshot below to know which icon you have to click.

 That’s how you can take screenshots of your code like a pro.
 I have attached a sample screenshot I took using the same extension.
 You can check the quality of the image and also how neatly it was captured.

 Sharing your code as an image is as simple as saving a file.
-All you need to do is to use CodeSnap VS Code extension and let it do the magic for you.
-You can share every image of your code without loosing quality and indentation in the code.
+All you need to do is to use the CodeSnap VS Code extension and let it do the magic for you.
+You can share every image of your code without losing quality and indentation in the code.